Mauna Kea Is The One Breathtaking Place In Hawaii Where It Actually Snows

-When visiting the Hawaiian Islands, most people don’t expect to see snow.
+When visiting the Hawaiian Islands, a place known for its tropical climate, breathtaking beaches, and crystalline turquoise waters, most people don’t expect to see snow.
 After all, many people travel to the beautiful Aloha State in an attempt to escape cold weather and snow.
-But, atop Mauna Kea – Hawaii’s tallest mountain peak and one of the most fascinating mountains in the Pacific — you shouldn’t be surprised to see snow, depending on the season, of course.
+But, atop Mauna Kea — the highest mountain peak in Hawaii and one of the most fascinating mountains in the Pacific — you shouldn’t be surprised to see snow, depending on the season, of course.

-For up to date weather conditions on the summit, check out Have you visited the summit of Mauna Kea while it was covered in snow?
-Be sure to read about the “ Mauna Kea’s live streaming weather cams here.
-11 Things You May Not Know About Hawaii’s Mauna Kea” while you’re here.
+For up to date weather conditions on the summit, check out Mauna Kea’s live streaming weather cams here.
+Have you visited the summit of Mauna Kea while it was covered in snow?
+To learn more about this surreal summit, read about how Mauna Kea is one of the most otherworldly destinations in the Aloha State.

 Though many people associate Hawaii with warm, tropical weather year-round, that isn’t necessarily the case.
 The average daytime temperature at sea level in the summer months is 85 degrees, while the winter average is 78 degrees — though that certainly changes when you head into the mountains.
 Temperatures at the summit of Mauna Kea range from 17 degrees to 47 degrees depending on the month, and you’ll find similar temperatures at the summit of Mount Haleakala, the second-highest mountain peak in Hawaii.